shivamthadhani/Portfolio---setup/README.md

 ## Steps I completed

 1. Downloaded and installed Cursor IDE for Windows
-2. Created a GitHub account and a public repository for this project
+2. Created a GitHub account and this public repository
 3. Opened the Extensions panel in Cursor and installed Claude Code
 4. Went through the Claude Code login flow
-5. Installed the Codex extension and went through its login flow
+5. Installed the Codex extension (loaded into Cursor without any login friction)
 6. Installed Git for Windows so Cursor could connect to GitHub
 7. Opened this repo in Cursor using GitHub's "Open with Cursor" link
 8. Wrote this README documenting the process